-The parent said that they did not expect that the bill will reach such a huge amount and they never expected that they will end up with an enormous debt.
-Dexter said, Candy was deciding to go back to Philippine but when she found that she was pregnant she decided to stay in the Kingdom.
+Dexter said, Candy was deciding to go back to the Philippines but when she found that she was pregnant she decided to stay in Saudi Arabia.

-Candy was a diabetic and her pregnancy was critical so they planned to give birth to the baby in a lower class hospital in Riyadh.
-Dexter who is an office assistant for event manager of Riyadh, earns an income of about SR4,875.
+Candy was a diabetic and her pregnancy was critical so they planned to give birth to the baby in a lower-class hospital in Riyadh.
+Dexter who is an office assistant for the event manager of Riyadh, earns SR 4,900 a month.

-He took his wife to a nearby private hospital because she was suffering from extreme pains and her water bag was burst but they did not expect that she would give birth to a baby on that day and the charges of a day in that hospital would be minimum SR 8,000 per day.
+He took his wife to the nearby hospital when her water bag was burst but they did not expect that she would give birth to a baby on that day and the charges of a day in that hospital would be a minimum of SR 8,000 per day.

-He said the day passed and hopelessly we gave up the possibility of transferring the baby and all our problem was solving the issue of hospital bill which is increasing day by day.
+He said the day passed and hopelessly we gave up the possibility of transferring the baby and all our problem was solving the issue of hospital bills which is increasing day by day.

 Mateo was able to pay for his wife’s delivery and she was discharged from the hospital, but the baby was born premature and requires special intensive treatment for 2 months which was quite expensive.